egretos/ai/doc/logic_entities/command.md

 Raw command call:

-`:write 'This message you will see in your standart output device, little human'`
+`:output 'This message you will see in your standart output device, little human'`

-Two standard commands for each systems - `read` and `write`.
+Four standard commands for each frames - `read` and `write`.
 'read' selects data from storage.
 'write' transmits data to  device output.
+''